Food-Ninja/knowrob_cutting/README.md

-# knowrob_example
+# knowrob_KG_cutting

-This is a documented example of a KnowRob Package.
+This is a documented example of a KnowRob Package accessing a knowledge graph and offering modules for querying the knowledge graph for execution of food cutting actions.

-In the subdirectory OWL we stored an example knowledge base.
 In 'src' you will find the source code of this package.

 ## Example run:

 To run the package use the launch file

 ```
-roslaunch knowrob_example knowrob_example.launch
+roslaunch knowrob_KG_cutting knowrob_KG_cutting.launch
 ```

 You can then use the following command to send queries: